struthy/twig/README.md

 ## install groupArrayElements

+1. download or checkout master branch
-1. npm install
+2. npm install
-2. npm run dev-mac (it will build on pc as well) will build the dist folder and run a local server.
+3. npm run dev-mac (it will build on pc as well) will build the dist folder and run a local server.
-3. open src/index.html or http://localhost:3002/index.html
+4. open src/index.html or http://localhost:3002/index.html
-4. open developer console
+5. open developer console
-5. to test - open src/js/modules/twig.js and modify values for (data) and (n) and save - console will update
+6. to test - open src/js/modules/twig.js and modify values for (data) and (n) and save - console will update